How Much Does Sump Pump Replacement Cost in 2025?

 The area you choose to install a sump pump in your home could influence the price you pay.

-A professional might have to dig through the basement floor, which could be time-consuming even with the proper tools and room to work.
-Many basement waterproofing companies also offer rental programs for sump pump systems that can provide you with another layer of protection in the event of a pump failure.
+A professional may have to dig through the basement floor, which could be time-consuming even with the proper tools and room to work.
+Many basement waterproofing companies also offer rental programs for sump pump systems, which can provide another layer of protection in the event of a pump failure.

-Outdoor sump pumps are around $1,220 on average to install in yards prone to flooding.
-This can be especially important for areas where it rains frequently.
+Yard drainage system costs vary depending on where you live, with outdoor sump pumps averaging around $1,250.
+Outdoor drainage is especially important for areas with frequent rain.
 Prolonged moisture exposure near your home's foundation can lead to cracks over time.

-You need a submersible unit capable of withstanding high and low temperatures.
-The device you choose will also need to factor in the amount of area being cleared.
+You’ll require a submersible unit capable of withstanding high and low temperatures.
+The device you choose must also factor in the amount of area being cleared.

 Pedestal and submersible sump pumps are homeowners' two most common options.